Chevrolet Blazer 2023 Automatic Emergency Braking User Guide

 Automatic Emergency Braking (AEB)

 The AEB system may help avoid or reduce the harm caused by front-end crashes.
 AEB also includes Intelligent Brake Assist (IBA).
-When the system detects a vehicle ahead in your path that is traveling in the same direction that you may be about to crash into, it can provide a boost to braking or automatically brake the vehicle.
+When the system detects a vehicle ahead in your path that is travelling in the same direction that you may be about to crash into, it can provide a boost to braking or automatically brake the vehicle.
 This can help avoid or lessen the severity of crashes when driving in a forward gear.
 Depending on the situation, the vehicle may automatically brake moderately or hard.
 This automatic emergency braking can only occur if a vehicle is detected.
-This is shown by t0 FCA vehicle ahead indicator being lit.
+This is shown by the FCA vehicle ahead indicator being lit.
 See Forward Collision Alert (FCA) System 0 223.
 The system works when driving in a forward gear between 8 km/h (5 mph) and 80 km/h (50 mph), or on vehicles with Adaptive Cruise Control (ACC), above 4 km/h (2 mph).
 It can detect vehicles up to approximately 60 m (197 f t).

 Warning